The Modeling of Time-Structured Multiturn Injection into Fermilab Main Injector (Microbunch Injection with Parasitic Longitudinal Painting): Abstract

 \section{Abstract}

-This paper presents the modeling of time-structured multiturn injection for an upgraded Main Injector with the 8-GeV Superconducting RF proton driver, or an ILC-style linac, or a Project-X linac.
-The Radio-Frequency mismatch between a linac and the upgraded Main Injector will induce parasitic longitudinal painting in RF-phase direction.
-Several different scenarios with a choice of different RF parameters for single RF system and double RF system in the presence of longitudinal space charge have been investigated.
-From the studies of microbunch injection with the aid of \textit{ESME (2003)} numerical simulations, it is found that the dual RF system with a choice of appropriate RF parameters allows us to overcome the space-charge limitation set by beam intensity during the multiturn-injection process.
-A double RF system with a harmonic ratio ($R_{H} = H_{2}/H_{1}$) of 2.0 and a voltage ratio ($R_{V} = V_{2}/V_{1}$) of 0.5 are most favored to reduce both longitudinal and transverse effects of space charge in the Main Injector.
+This article presents the modeling of time-structured multi-turn injection for an upgraded version of Fermilab's Main Injector with the 8-GeV Superconducting RF proton driver, or the International Linear Collider (ILC)-style linac, or the Project-X linac.
+The Radio-Frequency (RF) mismatch between a linac and the Main Injector will induce uncontrolled longitudinal painting in RF-phase direction.
+Four scenarios have been explored with different choices of RF parameters of a single RF system and a double RF system in the presence of longitudinal space charge.
+It is found from the studies of micro-bunch injection with the aid of ESME (2003) simulations that a dual RF system with an optimized choice of RF parameters enables overcoming the space-charge limits set by beam intensity during the multi-turn injection process.
+A double RF system with a harmonic ratio ($R_{H} = H_{2}/H_{1}$) of 2.0 and a voltage ratio ($R_{V} = V_{2}/V_{1}$) of 0.5 are most favored to reduce both longitudinal and transverse effects of space charge residing in the Main Injector. \black